igloo-project/igloo-doc/source/usage/howtos/Querying.md

 Some full implementations already exist in Igloo (most notably for `org.iglooproject.jpa.more.business.generic.query.ISimpleGenericListItemSearchQuery<T, S>`).

 The following assumes that Lucene field have already been defined on your entities.
-If not, see [Hibernate Search & Lucene](Hibernate-Search-&-Lucene.html).
+If not, see {ref}`Hibernate Search & Lucene <hibernate-search>`.

 ##### Simple match